JOURNALING WITH PT

 ANOXIC MEMORY was an exhibition created by artist Maria Simmons.

-“The Turquoise Valley” (Collage and Acrylic on 18×24 Gallery Canvas) was created by artist PT Russell and is available for collecting.
+Purple Poses” (Oil on 9×12 Linen Pad) created by artist PT Russell and available for collecting.

 Please email below for price.